AdobeDocs/commerce-admin.en/help/content-design/adobe-stock-save-preview.md

 ---
 title: Save an Adobe Stock Image Preview
-description: Placeholder
+description: Image previews are free and are a good way to experiment with different Adobe Stock images before you decide to purchase a license.s
 ---
 # Save an Adobe Stock Image Preview

 An image preview is a watermarked version of an Adobe Stock asset.
 Image previews are free and are a good way to experiment with different images before you decide to [purchase a license][stock-license] for specific images and use them on your production stores.

-When you are ready to license an image, the new [Media Gallery](media-gallery.md) provides a direct integration with Adobe Stock, making it easy to license the image directly from the gallery page.
+When you are ready to license an image, the new [[!DNL Media Gallery]](media-gallery.md) provides a direct integration with Adobe Stock, making it easy to license the image directly from the gallery page.

 ## Prerequisites